olkobg/MySpace/README.md

 MySpace
 =======

-Personal tech and knowledge collected stored and organized by using mind map application Freemind (http://freemind.sf.net/)
+Personal tech knowledge collected, stored and organized by using mind map To see the content use Freemind (http://freemind.sf.net/)